Marco Rosafio: Club career

 He spent the first 7 seasons of his senior career in the lower Italian divisions, mostly Serie C.

 On 12 July 2019 he signed with Serie B club Cittadella.

 He made his Serie B debut for Cittadella on 28 September 2019 in a game against Juve Stabia.
 He substituted Andrea Bussaglia in the 82nd minute.

 On 3 August 2021, he signed a two-year contract with Reggiana.

+On 13 August 2023, he signed a two-year contract with SPAL.

+On 28 August 2024, Rosafio moved to Potenza, on a one-season contract.